sovrynn/ecdo/2-LOCATION-ANALYSIS/south-america/README.md

 2. https://x.com/nobulart/status/1809938647262585184
 3. https://x.com/nobulart/status/1811105831573745686

+## Safe Locations

+A physical refuge in Euler axis' that would work other than the highlands of indonesia, I propose, is the frontier between Brazil and Venezuela - the Guayanan highlands.
+The area has close to the oldest stable bedrock known in the planet, and it's high altitude.
+I'm pretty certain too that there's no saline soil there.

 ## Colombia Morphology Structure [1]

 This is some fascinating morphology.
 Colombia.
 Its massive.
 Spanning 1500 km.